lpancorbo/ETHZ-PROJECT-ecg-representation-learning/Project 2/README.md

 ## Part 2:
 ### Transfer Learning:
+- model_transfer_supervided.py: Contains the ResCNN model modified for 5 classes.
+It also contains the model for transfer learning and the encoder.
+Once the model is trained on the MITBIH dataset, it needs to be saved in the same directory as this file under the name "./ResCNN_mitbih_best_parameters.pth".
+- model_transfer_supervised_training.py: Trains the model on MITBIH and saves the best parameters as "./ResCNN_mitbih_best_parameters.pth".
+- VisualisingLearnedRepresentations.ipynb: Extracts the embeddings with the get_feature_extractor function from model_transfer_supervised.py.
+This notebook performs dimensionality reduction and computes KL divergence
+- FinetuningStrategies_ClassicML.py: loads the encoder from model_transfer_supervided.py, extracts the embeddings for PTB and feeds them into a Random Forest.
+- FinetuningStrategies_MLP.py: Loads the transfer_model from model_transfer_supervided.py and follows one of the three strategies defines by the TASK variable (A, B or C).
+Best models were saved as "transfer_model_A_16batch_100epochs_best_parameters.pth", "transfer_model_B_16batch_100epochs_best_parameters.pth", "transfer_model_C_16batch_100epochs_best_parameters.pth".
+- FinetuningStrategies_MLP_metrics.py: Compute metrics and joint ROC curve for the 3 strategies

 ### Representation Learning:
 - ae_training.py: train a ResCNN autoencoder on the MIT-BIH dataset.
 Trained model is saved in the Model_Parameters folder.
 Paths to train and test dataset need to be specified at the top of the script.
 Test plots are saved in the Figures folder.